MirisWisdom/AmaiSosu/README.md

 [official Reddit thread](https://www.reddit.com/r/halospv3/comments/9xvnn5/amaisosu_an_opensauce_installer/), or contact me on Discord if you know my username!

-# Development

-## Library

-As of `v0.3.4`, AmaiSosu uses a forked version Atarashii Library's OpenSauce module for installing OS to the system.
-It also applies its own modifications and enhancements on top, such as backing up existing OpenSauce data, resolving HAC2 conflicts and installing the OS IDE to the HCE directory.

-## Repository

-The GitHub repository for AmaiSosu serves a public read-only mirror of the private upstream repository.
-All commits are immediately mirrored to GitHub for transparency.

 # Contributors

 The following invaluable testers have reported/assisted with issues: